jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 cast a shadow on the hour hand as an alignment guide.
 {:.tangent .indent}

+<sup>3</sup> In the tropics, sometimes the sun passes directly overhead.
+When
+it does, all directions will appear to be south.
+Wait ten minutes and try again.
+{:.tangent .indent}

 #### (when south of the sun's path)
 1. Align the face of the dial with the equatorial plane<sup>1</sup>, and rotate it so that the position halfway between the hour hand and solar noon is at the top.
-2. Rotate your body till the solar-noon position points directly at the sun.<sup>2</sup>
+2. Rotate your body till the solar-noon position points at the sun.<sup>2</sup>
 3. The top of the dial now points northward.

 <sup>1</sup> Start vertical and tilt the dial away from you by an angle equal